bjt-user/Linux/systemd.md

 ## target files

+WARNING: custom targets are dangerous and can make your system not boot with \
+ssh anymore.

 ### get default target

 From what I have read this is the target that the system boots into: